 Who We Are:

-Neuropsychological services at the Center for Autism and Related Disorders (CARD) primarily include evaluations that focus on understanding and addressing the social, emotional, behavioral and cognitive needs of children with autism spectrum disorder (ASD) and their families.
+Neuropsychological services at the Center for Autism Services, Science and Innovation (CASSI™, formerly known as the Center for Autism and Related Disorders, or CARD) primarily include evaluations that focus on understanding and addressing the social, emotional, behavioral and cognitive needs of children with autism spectrum disorder (ASD) and their families.

 Our neuropsychologists have received advanced training in diagnosing and treating mental health disorders, particularly those affecting children.
 All faculty and staff members are licensed by the Maryland Board of Examiners of Psychologists.
 Our team members are also active in Kennedy Krieger Institute’s training and research programs, providing supervision to psychology associates, doctoral students in psychology and postdoctoral psychology residents, in accordance with state regulations.